Zambabath/Infectious-Disease/README.md

 This is the first project that I undertook for my Masters Degree.
-It was a group projecct using infectious disease data, which cannot be shared on GitHub.
+It was a group project using infectious disease data, which cannot be shared on GitHub.

 The following is what each file details:
 Cleaning code - code used to clean the raw data and to preprocess it